jrsamily-jpg/PaymentGuard-AI/README.md

 ## Deployment status

 This is a working local application, not a certified or security-reviewed financial production deployment.
 No exchange, bank, or payment processor is connected.
-No affiliation with or endorsement by Coinbase is claimed.
 No machine-learning model has been evaluated on an operational user's data.

 Before internet-facing deployment, implement managed identity/SSO and MFA, recovery, perimeter rate limiting, TLS, production secrets, database least privilege, schema migrations, encrypted backups, restore exercises, monitoring, and independent security review.
 Workspaces currently belong to individual accounts; there is no organization/team permission model.
 SQLite is intended for local use.
 Dashboard analytics currently load the owner's event history in memory; large-volume operations require incremental aggregation and paging throughout.